chandragithub2014/GitPractice_2020/README.md

 \nPull command will merge the changes from remote to local.
 Fetch command will just get the changes from remote to local , but will not merge.
-To merge we need to use Pull command.
+To merge we need to use Pull command. git fetch -p
+Where -p is the prune option.
+This command to be used when a feature branch is deleted at Remote and still exists locally.
+The local branch to be deleted using branch delete command.
+But still we see stale reference of this branch locally.
+In order to remove that stale reference of branch locally we need to use git fetch with Prune option which looks for any dead branches and remove those references.

 (37)
 Git Push : To push changes from local master branch to the Remote branch